-(ii) Other provisions and contingent liabilities
+(s) Provisions and contingent liabilities

-Provisions are recognised for other liabilities of uncertain timing or amount when the Group or the Company has a legal or constructive obligation arising as a result of a past event, it is probable that an outflow of economic benefits will be required to settle the obligation and a reliable estimate can be made.
+Provisions are recognised when the Group has a legal or constructive obligation arising as a result of a past event, it is probable that an outflow of economic benefits will be required to settle the obligation and a reliable estimate can be made.
 Where the time value of money is material, provisions are stated at the present value of the expenditure expected to settle the obligation.